-IPODERAC houses 72 boys.
-The center works to ensure the education and protection of children and youth who are homeless, abandoned and/or vulnerable and helps them become self-sufficient individuals.
+IPODERAC houses 72 boys and 36 girls.
+The boys' and girls' centers work to ensure the education and protection of children and youth who are homeless, abandoned and/or vulnerable and helps them become self-sufficient individuals.

 IPODERAC accomplishes this by following a comprehensive educative model that focuses on the importance of development of children in the areas of health, social interaction, human development, education, and training for work.

-The six houses on the grounds are the heart of Ipoderac and the haven and gathering place for the boys who live there.
-Each houses up to twelve boys, an educator, and two volunteers.
-In their houses the boys are allowed to grow, feel secure, and nurture relationships.
-The names of the houses are: San Juan, San Pedro, San Pablo, San Lucas, San Marcos, and San Jose.
+The six houses on the grounds of each campus are the heart of IPODERAC and the haven and gathering place for the youth who live there.
+Each houses up to twelve boys or girls, an educator, and two volunteers.
+In their houses the youth are allowed to grow, feel secure, and nurture relationships.

-All of the boys at IPODERAC attend school.
+All of the youth at IPODERAC attend school.
 School is an important social space where they can interact with young people of different ages and socioeconomic statuses.
-IPODERAC works with the boys to help them generate tools so they can learn from and cope with their experiences, including family dynamics, circumstances that led them to IPODERAC, frustration, sexuality, violence, self-acceptance, relationships with others, etc.
+IPODERAC staff work with the boys and girls to help them generate tools so they can learn from and cope with their experiences, including family dynamics, circumstances that led them to IPODERAC, frustration, sexuality, violence, self-acceptance, relationships with others, etc.

 *Funds generated are profits from products produced on-site by employees.